 Carpenter’s dark, garbage-strewn streets lit by bonfires and headlights makes for inspired art direction and his synthesizer score is suitably minimalist and moody.
 Shot for a song in the rougher parts of St. Louis (doubling for the Big Apple) with simple but bold model work (some of it created by James Cameron in his Roger Corman days) and striking computer graphics, it’s a hoot.
 Yet behind the colorful personalities of the prison yard gang is a sardonic crack about the state of modern urban America lost to poverty, runaway crime, and gangs that rule the inner city.
 This really was a product of its time.

-Also on Blu-ray and DVD special editions and on SVOD through Amazon Video, iTunes, GooglePlay and other services.
+On Blu-ray and DVD special editions and on SVOD through Amazon Video, iTunes, GooglePlay and other services.
 Availability may vary by service.

 Escape From New York (Collector’s Edition) [Blu-ray]